-Abdomen and Urinary Tract Ultrasound Scan
+Abdominal, Pelvic & Urinary Tract Ultrasound Scan

-This comprehensive scan assesses your upper abdominal organs and urinary system in one session.
+This comprehensive scan assesses your abdominal organs and urinary system in one session.
 It’s ideal for investigating symptoms like pain, bloating, abnormal blood tests, or urinary changes — with same-day results from experienced sonographers.

 ✅ No referral required